mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 Changing the encryption key for MariaDB MaxScale will invalidate any currently encrypted keys stored in the maxscale.cnf file.

+**Note**: The password encryption format changed in MaxScale 2.5.
+All encrypted passwords created with MaxScale 2.4 or older need to be re-encrypted.

 ## Creating Encrypted Passwords

 Encrypted passwords are created by executing the maxpasswd command with the location